nawazm/Easy-LAMP-Installation/README.md

 Easy-LAMP-Installation on Ubuntu
 ===========================

-This shell script will install (and uninstall) the LAMP Stack automatically on Ubuntu server
+This shell script will install (and uninstall) the LAMP Stack automatically on Ubuntu OS

 How to use it:
 -------------